atreyasha/dotfiles/develop.md

             definition in reftex -\> try to find work-around for empty regex or other cases

+        3.  need to add condition where when prefix is an empty regex -\> then simply list all bib candidates

     3.  **TODO** emacs: improve autocompletions of latex
         layer: <https://github.com/syl20bnr/spacemacs/issues/14134>